auctors/free-lunch/README.md

 ## Network and Admin

+### Remote Desktop

 - [Chrome Remote Desktop](https://remotedesktop.google.com/) - The easy way to remotely connect with your home or work computer, or share your screen with others.
 - [DWService](https://www.dwservice.net/) - Remotely access your devices from a Web browser.
 - [AnyDesk](https://anydesk.com/) - Your Remote Desktop Software for Windows.
 - Quick Assist - Quick Assist is a new app in Windows 10 that enables you to receive or provide assistance over a remote connection.
 - [scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device.
+- [adb](https://developer.android.com/studio/releases/platform-tools) - A versatile command-line tool that lets you communicate with a device.
 - [Microsoft Remote Desktop](https://www.microsoft.com/store/productId/9WZDNCRFJ3PS) - Use the Microsoft Remote Desktop app to connect to a remote PC or virtual apps and desktops made available by your admin.
 - [TightVNC](https://www.tightvnc.com/) - A free remote desktop application.
 - [TigerVNC](https://tigervnc.org/) - TigerVNC is a high-performance, platform-neutral implementation of VNC, a client/server application that allows users to launch and interact with graphical applications on remote machines. [![repo](icons/repo.svg)](https://github.com/TigerVNC/tigervnc)